-We are excited to announce that SAYCW will be conducting its second survey cycle entitled the SAYCW Thriving Youth, Thriving Communities Survey (TYTCS) from March 4 to April 5, 2019.
+SAYCW is currently conducting its second survey cycle entitled the SAYCW Thriving Youth, Thriving Communities Survey (TYTCS) from March 4 to April 5, 2019.
 This survey covers a wide range of topics and encourages youth to share what is really going on in their lives.
 See our survey tool and survey poster.
 This survey allows schools, communities and others to have important discussions on student learning and well-being and to take action to address the survey results.

 To learn more about SAYCW and the Thriving Youth, Thriving Communities Survey (TYTCS), view this 5 minute presentation: